SWEN90009-2024/SC-BlueRing/docs/meetings/Team Meetings/10 April Meeting.md

 ### Action items
 - Finalize and confirm the set of five personas.
+(Hao Guan, Aoxiang Xiao)
 - Start the development of user stories based on these personas.
+(All members)
-- Specific team members to focus on refining project aspects based on Sprint 1 feedback.
+- Specific team members to focus on refining project aspects based on Sprint 1 feedback.(Aoxiang Xiao, Hao Guan, Haocheng Wang)

 ### Next Steps
 - Review and integrate feedback into the ongoing development process.